cpa4001/Programming-for-Math/README.md

  - To develop a use of python outside general programming.

  -  To get a higher understanding of higher level mathematics
-   - Complete the four sections of the sage tutorial.
+   - Complete the four sections of the sage tutorial and its exercises.

 **Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)**
 - Read through SDSU sage tutorial